Pentatonix: PTX Vol. II (2013–14)

 The band went on their second national headlining tour from January 24, 2013, to May 11, 2013, and simultaneously wrote additional original material for their second EP, PTX, Vol. II.
-The group released the first single, a cover of Macklemore and Ryan Lewis' "Can't Hold Us" on August 20, 2013, which to date has over 90 million views.
+The group released the first single, a cover of Macklemore and Ryan Lewis' "Can't Hold Us" on August 20, 2013.
 The group also promoted PTX, Vol. II on The Ellen DeGeneres Show in November 2013, after the success of "The Evolution of Beyoncé" mashup on YouTube.
 That week, the band was featured on "Around the World with Diane Sawyer" and were named "Persons of the Week".

 In March 2013, Pentatonix and violinist Lindsey Stirling released their cover of the Imagine Dragons song "Radioactive", and won for Response of the Year at the YouTube Music Awards.
 In July of the same year, along with American Idol contestant and fellow Arlington Texan Todrick Hall, they released "The Wizard of Ahhhs", which mashes up several songs to create one song.
 The music video follows the story of the 1939 film The Wizard of Oz with the artists dressed as its numerous lead roles.

 PTX Vol. II was released on November 5, 2013, in conjunction with their second album single on YouTube: a medley of Daft Punk songs.
-The video went viral, garnering more than ten million views in the first week, and as of December 2018, had over 290 million views.
+The video went viral, garnering 100 million views in the first year.
 The medley was later nominated for and won Best Arrangement, Instrumental or a Cappella of the 57th Grammy Awards.
 PTX, Vol. II debuted at number ten on the Billboard 200 and number one on the Independent charts, selling 31,000 copies in the first week.
 Pentatonix subsequently re-released a deluxe version of PTXmas on November 18, 2013, with two new tracks, "Little Drummer Boy" and "Go Tell It On The Mountain".
-Their YouTube video of "Little Drummer Boy", released near the end of November, garnered more than ten million views in the first week and reached number ten on the iTunes top songs charts worldwide.
-The song both debuted and peaked at number 13 on the Billboard Hot 100 chart for the week ending December 21, 2013.
-The video has over 200 million views as of December 2018.
+Their YouTube video of "Little Drummer Boy" peaked at number 13 on the Billboard Hot 100 chart for the week ending December 21, 2013.

 In May 2014, Pentatonix signed with RCA Records, a "flagship" label of Sony Music Entertainment.
 On July 30, through the new label, the group released their first official album PTX, Vols.
 1 & 2 in Japan, containing all of the songs from their two namesake EPs and four additional tracks, previously released as singles.
-It was released in Australia on August 15 and in the Philippines on September 26.